 References should use the author/date system, e.g.: '(Hymes 1974)'.
 When the author's name appears in the text, use: 'Gumperz (1983) argues that ...'.
 Page numbers appear after a colon (plus space) following the date: 'Labov (1972: 269-270)'.
 Do not use additional parentheses for the date of a reference contained in text that is already enclosed in parentheses.
 Use semicolons between each reference in a sequence of references by different authors.

-For works with three or more authors, either use all authors' names at each citation: 'Fishman, Ferguson and Das Gupta (1968)'; or use et al. after first mention: 'Fishman et al. (1968)'.
+For works with up to three authors, use all authors' names at each citation: 'Fishman, Ferguson and Das Gupta (1968)'; or use et al. after first mention: 'Fishman et al. (1968)'.

-All works cited must appear under the title 'REFERENCES' following any notes and preceding any tables or figures.
+All works cited must appear under the title 'REFERENCES' following any notes.
 Start the references on a new page.
 Check thoroughly that all works cited in text and notes appear in the list of references, and that authors and dates match between citation and references.